 According to survey data reported by Econsultancy and Oracle in the “Cross-Channel Marketing Report 2014,” the biggest challenges brands face in implementing an integrated marketing strategy are a lack of resources, organizational structure (read “silos”) and understanding of the customer journey.

-To phrase it another way, while most businesses embrace the concept of integrated marketing, relatively few are equipped to actually execute and manage it.
+To phrase it another way, while most businesses embrace the concept of integrated marketing, relatively few are equipped to answer the big data challenge and actually execute and manage it.

 In this post, we’ll discuss some challenges of integrated marketing as it relates to tracking as well as the metrics you can start to consider to help make sense of it all.